 Future or former interests

 102. Declarable interests are usually current interests, but they may occasionally include relevant future interests.
 A relevant future interest is declarable if the member’s expectation has passed beyond vague hope or aspiration and reached the stage where there is a clear prospect that the interest will shortly arise.
 Former interests may exceptionally be declarable if, for example, they are comparatively recently held and might be thought to continue to influence the member in respect of the particular matter under discussion.

 Declaration of non-financial interests

-96. A member serving on a select committee should declare any interests relevant to an inquiry or any other activity undertaken by that committee.
+104. A member serving on a select committee should declare any interests relevant to an inquiry or any other activity undertaken by that committee, including any role as a party spokesperson.
 The declaration should be made in writing to the committee clerk, and orally the first time the member speaks in public in the inquiry.
 A list of declared relevant interests is also published as an appendix to the committee’s report.

 • questions (for oral answer, written answer or for short debate);